terales/blackbird-docs/src/content/docs/sdk/conventions.md

 ### 6.5 - Pagination

-Continueing on actions that can return multiple entities: often APIs implement pagination with these kinds of list or query endpoints.
+Continuing on actions that can return multiple entities: often APIs implement pagination with these kinds of list or query endpoints.
 In Blackbird, **pagination should be taken care off by the app developer in the action**, and not delegated to the user.
 This means that limit or page should not be inputs to search actions.
 Actions should take care off pagination in the app code.

 ### 6.6 - Interoperability